Mission. The Maritime Administration (MARAD), an agency of the Department

 obligating them to serve in time of war or national emergency, if activated.

-requiring them to obtain a merchant marine officer's license on or before
+obligation, requiring them to obtain a merchant marine officer's license

-graduation and to maintain the license for at least six years.
-This service
+on or before graduation and to maintain the license for at least six

-obligation may be satisfied as an officer aboard U.S. merchant ships or,
+years.
+This service obligation may be satisfied as an officer aboard

 The Academy has kept its educational program responsive to the needs

-program.
-Students receive B.S. degrees in the following areas of study:
+education program.
+Students receive B.S. degrees in the following areas

-the marine operations and technology program, which provides the marine
+systems; the ship's officer program, which provides the marine transportation

-transportation major with some fundamental engineering skills; the dual-license
+major with some fundamental engineering skills; the dual-license program,

-program, which fully integrates the marine transportation and engineering
+which fully integrates the marine transportation and engineering curriculum;

-curriculum; logistics and intermodal transportation; or the marine engineering
+logistics and intermodal transportation; or the shipyard and marine engineering

-Over the years, new emphasis has been placed on important emerging areas
+management program.
+Over the years, new emphasis has been placed on important

-in the industry.
-The breadth of coursework and hands-on training prepares
+emerging areas in the industry.
+The breadth of coursework and hands-on

-graduates to become not only merchant mariners, but also leaders in the
+training prepares graduates to become not only merchant mariners, but

-senator and request nominations at the end of their junior year of high
+or senator and request nominations at the end of their junior year of

 and candidates must qualify scholastically and physically.
 Eligibility

-Costs: Upon entrance, each midshipman pays a fee of $5,700 to cover student
+Costs: Upon entrance, each midshipman pays a fee of $4,852 to cover

-activities, personal services, and the cost of a personal computer.
-Fees
+student activities, personal services, and the cost of a personal computer.

 training periods aboard ship.
 While the Academy does not offer financial